 - Vivid Light

-Vivid Light is the fifth Blending Mode of eight that give you different results when you reduce the fill compared to opacity.
+Vivid Light is the fifth Blending Mode of eight that gives you different results when you reduce the fill compared to opacity.

 - Linear Light